anastasiya1155/intellij-batch-renamer-plugin/README.md

 4. Select the downloaded `.jar` file

 ## Usage

+### Rename Symbols in Current File

+There are multiple ways to access this feature:

+1. Open a file in the editor, then either:
+   - Select `Refactor → Rename Symbols in File` from the main menu
+   - Right-click in the editor and select `Rename Symbols in File` from the context menu
+   - Right-click on the file's editor tab and select `Rename Symbols in File`
+   - Right-click on the file in the Project view and select `Rename Symbols in File`
+   - Use the keyboard shortcut `Shift+Ctrl+Alt+R`
+2. The plugin will display a dialog with all symbols in the file
+3. Enter new names for the symbols you want to rename
+4. Use the search box to filter symbols
+5. Use the "Bulk Find/Replace" button to perform pattern-based renaming
+6. Click "OK" to apply the changes

+### Batch Rename Across Project (JSON-based)

 1. Open your project in IntelliJ IDEA
 2. Select `Tools → Batch Renamer` from the menu